sameersbn/docker-apt-cacher-ng/README.md

 ## Installation

-Automated builds of the image are available on [Quay.io](https://quay.io/repository/sameersbn/apt-cacher-ng) and is the recommended method of installation.
+Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/sameersbn/apt-cacher-ng) and is the recommended method of installation.

+> **Note**: Builds are also available on [Quay.io](https://quay.io/repository/sameersbn/apt-cacher-ng)

 ```bash
 docker pull sameersbn/apt-cacher-ng:latest